LiuYiSong/websocket-cross-server-adapter/README.md

 // Register cross-server event listener crossServer.onCrossServerEvent('say', (data, callback) => {
-  // The actual sent data can be accessed via the data.message property console.log('Received "say" event from another server:', data);
+  console.log('Received "say" event from another server:', data);

   // If the sender uses callback or Promise to send the message, then callback is a valid function and can be called directly to respond